Eight months ago Lexham Insurance set out to find the most beloved classic scooter in existence with a series of online polls.

 If you have a different opinion we'd love to hear from you on our social media, get involved in the debate and let us know your favourite scooters classic or otherwise.

-Lexham insurance are specialists in classic and modern 2-wheel insurance, if you need a quotation for any of these classic models why not get a quote online or contact our team direct for a policy tailor made for you!
+Lexham insurance are specialist in classic and modern 2-wheel insurance, if you need a quotation for any of these classic models why not get a quote online or contact our team direct for a policy tailor-made for you?